CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 not require a separate distribution of $R_0$ because it quantifies _absolute_ hazard, etc.
 Regardless of the form of the generation interval, we use it to estimate the time to the next infection attempt.
-We implement the methods required to conduct this calculation in the trait `GenerationIntervalComputations` and we provide an implementation of this trait on the `GenerationInterval` type.
+We implement the methods required to conduct this calculation in the trait `GenerationIntervalComputations`, and we provide an implementation of this trait on the `GenerationInterval` type.
 Because there are multiple steps in this process, we define a method in the `ContextNaturalHistoryExt` called `time_to_next_infection_attempt` that conducts this routine according to our algorithm for calculating the